-- May cause dizziness, drowsiness, and affect your ability to drive or operate machinery.
-Avoid alcohol.
+- May cause dizziness, drowsiness, and affect a person's ability to drive or operate machinery.
+Alcohol should be avoided.

-- May cause edema, particularly in the feet or hands.
-This fluid retention may be noticed as weight gain, although weight gain can occur independent of fluid retention.
+- May cause edema (fluid retention), particularly in the feet or hands.
+This may be noticed as weight gain, although weight gain can occur independently of fluid retention.
 Rarely, may cause potentially life-threatening angioedema (swelling of the face, mouth, or neck).
 People taking other medications that have also been associated with angioedema (such as ACE inhibitors) may be more at risk.

-- Other side effects include headache, tremor, abnormal thinking, dry mouth, constipation, blurred vision, lack of energy, changes in some laboratory test results, and ECG changes.
+- Other side effects include a headache, tremor, abnormal thinking, dry mouth, constipation, blurred vision, lack of energy, changes in some laboratory test results (such as creatine kinase), and ECG changes.

-- Similar to other medicines used to treat seizures, Lyrica increases the risk of depression and suicidal thoughts.
+- Similar to other medicines used to treat seizures, Lyrica is associated with an increased risk of depression and suicidal thoughts.

 - May be taken with or without food.

 - Do not stop abruptly; discontinue slowly over at least a week under your doctor's supervision.
 The exception is if you notice any facial or neck swelling, shortness of breath, or a skin rash then discontinue Lyrica immediately and seek urgent medical advice.

-- Do not drive or operate machinery if Lyrica makes your drowsy or impairs your judgement.
+- Do not drive or operate machinery if Lyrica makes your drowsy or impairs your judgment.

 - Notify your doctor if vision changes occur, if you experience unusual muscle pain or weakness, or if you are unexpectedly gaining weight.

 - Tell your doctor if you are pregnant or breastfeeding before you start taking Lyrica because it may not be suitable for you.
 If you are planning to father a child, be aware that an association between Lyrica and birth defects has been reported in some animal studies.

-Peak concentrations occur within 1.5 hours and effects last for approximately eight hours.
-Full antiseizure or nerve-pain relieving effects may take several weeks to develop, although some people experience relief as early as the first week.
+- Peak concentrations occur within 1.5 hours and effects last for approximately eight hours.
+Full anti-seizure or nerve-pain-relieving effects may take several weeks to develop, although some people may experience some relief during the first week of taking Lyrica.